 Term Definition Calendar Year The one-year period that begins on 1 January and ends on 31 December.
-Capitalised Financing Costs The price control set by the CAA does not include a return on all the assets in the RAB, e.g. if actual capex is higher than assumed at the time of the price review or if there is a Pension Contribution variance.
-For the assets on which a return has not been included, the financing costs are capitalised and added to the RAB, to enable NERL to recover them in future years.
+Capitalised Financing Costs The price control set by the CAA does not include a return on all the assets in the RAB, e.g. if actual capex is higher or lower than assumed at the time of the price review or if there is a Pension Contribution variance.
+For the assets on which a return has not been included, the financing costs are capitalised and added to the RAB, to enable NERL to recover them in future years, or vice versa.
 Cost of capital The allowed rate of return on capital (equity and debt) invested in the UKATS and Oceanic asset bases, as determined by the CAA.
 Often referred to as the Weighted Average Cost of Capital.
 Financial Year The one-year period that begins on 1 April and ends on 31 March.
 RPI-CPI Wedge The difference between RPI and CPI measures of inflation.
+RP2 Charging Regulation Commission Implementing Regulation (EU) 391/2013 laying down a common charging scheme for air navigation services RP3 Performance and Charging Regulation Commission Implementing Regulation (EU) 2019/317 of 11 February 2019 laying down a performance and charging scheme in the single European sky for the third reference period of the performance scheme (RP3).

-Term Definition RP2 Charging Regulation Commission Implementing Regulation (EU) 391/2013 laying down a common charging scheme for air navigation services RP3 Performance and Charging Regulation Commission Implementing Regulation (EU) 2019/317 of 11 February 2019 laying down a performance and charging scheme in the single European sky for the third reference period of the performance scheme (RP3).
-Eurocontrol Principles Principles for Establishing the Cost-Base for En Route Charges and the Calculation of the Unit Rates - Doc.
+Term Definition Eurocontrol Principles Principles for Establishing the Cost-Base for En Route Charges and the Calculation of the Unit Rates - Doc.
 N° 20.60.02 - January 2020.
 Spectrum Costs Charges for the use of aeronautical radio spectrum.
-Tax Clawback A mechanism in NERL's licence which removes the tax benefit from gearing above 60 per cent.
+Tax Clawback A mechanism in NERL's licence which removes the tax benefit the licensee receives from adopting a higher level of gearing than the notional level used to set price controls.